 Radio advertising can help Tampa Bay small business owners who have been depending on television to reach their target audiences.

-For instance, local businesses generally who use television advertising place a majority of their commercials during local news programming on Fort Myers TV.
+For instance, local businesses generally who use television advertising place a majority of their commercials during local news programming on Tampa TV.

 As the chart below provided by Media Audit demonstrates, 80-92% of consumers, 25-54, do not watch TV when the news is on.
 Radio, on the other hand, reaches close to 80% of all those non-TV viewers.

 So, for those advertisers who still want to include TV as part of their marketing mix, also utilizing radio advertising can help fill the audience void left by television.